eHarmony vs Hinge – Which One is Better in 2023?

 eHarmony has been around for many years and is one of the most popular dating sites.
 They've recently gone through some revamps to keep up with more modern sites.
 They have new features, like video chat, to keep you safe while meeting new people.

 Hinge has some great features as well, such as interesting profile capabilities to give other members a peek at the real you.
-It's definitely a little more hip than eHarmony, but may not be exactly what you're looking for.
+It's definitely a little more hip than eHarmony, but it may not be exactly what you're looking for.

 Who is eHarmony Best For?
 Hinge?